 Introverts with extraverted thinking as their auxiliary function are intelligent.
 People come to me because I listen; people go to extraverted thinkers because they have the best solutions.
-My dad, whom I believe is an ISTJ, is someone I go to whenever I need help in investment, electronics and all the practical, hands-on stuffs.
+My dad, whom I believe is an ISTJ, is someone I go to whenever I need help in investment, electronics and all the practical, hands-on kinds of stuff.
 For business strategy and advice, I usually approach my INTJ friend who is an entrepreneur.

 And it’s not that the other introverts aren’t as intelligent.
-It’s just that extraverted thinkers express their judgement and opinions more fluently and think more rationally than most.
+It’s just that extraverted thinkers express their judgment and opinions more fluently and think more rationally than most.
 They love to give advice and share their knowledge.
 People trust them because they are logical, knowledgeable and know what works in the extroverted world.
-They are able to see potential obstacles in the outside world, and make plans to avoid them.
+They are able to see potential obstacles in the outside world and make plans to avoid them.

 Extraverted thinkers base their decisions on what works.